juepi/PIO-ESP32-Rememberall/README.md

 ### v1.0.3
 - Improved Feeder script; now adds multiple words (one word per ePaper line) from the summary field of the event (up to 3 lines which can be showed on the ePaper display)
 - Feeder script has a new "WhatIf" switch parameter for testing (prints what would be sent to the MQTT broker)

+### v1.0.4
+- Changed button behavior
+- Added ability to "skip" an active reminder period with a single button click (just sends ESP to sleep for 6 hours)
+- Minor bugfix in Feeder script
+- Bugfix: ESP did not clear the screen after elapsed events when a valid `SleepUntil` was set

 Have fun,
 Juergen